ecohealthalliance/lemis/README.md

 A preprint describes the data used in this package in detail: [United States wildlife and wildlife product imports from 2000-2014](https://doi.org/10.1101/780197).
-In addition, our [paper (Smith et al. 2017)](https://doi.org/10.1007/s10393-017-1211-7) provides a broad introduction to the LEMIS data and its relevance to infectious disease research specifically.
+In addition, [Smith et al. (2017)](https://doi.org/10.1007/s10393-017-1211-7) provide a broad introduction to the LEMIS data and its relevance to infectious disease research specifically.

-Both the raw LEMIS data and the final, cleaned dataset accessed with this package are available via a Zeonodo data repository: [United States LEMIS wildlife trade data curated by EcoHealth Alliance](https://doi.org/10.5281/zenodo.3387661).
+Both the raw LEMIS data and the final, cleaned dataset accessed with this package are available via a Zenodo data repository: [United States LEMIS wildlife trade data curated by EcoHealth Alliance](https://doi.org/10.5281/zenodo.3387661).